 MMAC's SFY2017 audits of the three plans began with readiness reviews because the state had entered into new contracts.
 First, the plans' policies and procedures were reviewed, and then, processes were reviewed.
 MMAC's SFY2018 and SFY2019 audits reviewed MCO network provider screening, monitoring, and self-disclosure collection; as well as FWA provision adherence, and the plans' "lock-in" programs.
-For SFY2019, those meetings were conducted on-site with each of the three plans.
+For SFY2020, those meetings were conducted virtually due to the COVID health emergency.